 - Full cream milk can also be used instead of cream but it will make the gravy thinner.

-- If you don't like whole spices in your gravy, tie them in a small clean muslin cloth before adding to the oil.
+- If you don't like whole spices in your gravy, tie them in a small clean muslin cloth before adding them to the oil.
 Once the dish is ready remove the spices tied in the muslin cloth.
-The spices will leave flavor in the curry but you won't get bothered by the spice pieces in your mouth.
+The spices will leave their flavors in the curry but you won't get bothered by the spice pieces in your mouth.

-- Don't skip kasoori methi and garam masala in this Indian mushroom masala curry.
-These two spices give this curry a very nice and unique flavor for which it's loved by so many people.
+- Don't skip kasoori methi and garam masala in this Indian mushroom curry.
+These spices give a very nice and unique flavor to the dish.

 More easy Indian mushroom recipes

-And, if you want to try different mushroom recipes from around the world then the following recipes are worth checking:
+And, if you want to try different mushroom recipes from around the world then the following recipes are worth checking out:

 - Garlic butter mushrooms